 Pollution is the introduction in the natural environment of an unnatural constituent, substance or energy, that causes adverse effect.
-It can take the form of chemical substances (such as contaminants and oil spills), energy (such as noise) and debris (such as micro and macro plastics, nets and other persistent trash).
+It can take the form of chemical substances (such as contaminants and oil spills), energy (such as noise) and debris (such as plastic, nets, rubber and other persistent trash).
 Some pollution is naturally occurring but the vast majority originates from human activities.

 Marine pollution poses a chronic, vast, dynamic and growing threat to the marine environment and marine mammals.
-It mostly consists of substances (contaminants, micro- and macroplastics, fishing gears) that degrade slowly, if at all.
+It mostly consists of substances (contaminants, plastic, fishing gears) that degrade slowly, if at all.
 The continuous input of large quantities of all kinds of pollutants means a gradual build-up in the marine environment, so the situation is continuously worsening.
-Pollution by PCBs (polychlorinated biphenyl) continues to impact populations of marine top predators in European waters long after their production and use were banned in Europe in the mid 1980s.
+Pollution by polychlorinated biphenyl (PCBs) continues to impact populations of marine top predators in European waters long after their production and use were banned in Europe in the mid 1980s.
 Reproductive failure observed today in European harbour porpoise, killer whale and bottlenose dolphin populations has been correlated to their PCBs burdens.

 But pollution does not stay in European waters – it travels to the Arctic.
 Marine pollution such as persistent organic pollutants (POPs) and mercury undermines food quality, sometimes with levels above accepted standards for human consumption.
 The high level of contaminants in some marine mammals has led the Health Authorities in the Faroe Islands and Greenland to recommend a reduced intake of marine mammal meat and a 0-intake for some specific groups.